Pvsaint/Pvsaint/README.md

 - 🤝 I’m looking for help with **understanding react**

-- 👨‍💻 All of my projects are available at [victorpeter.netlify.app](victorpeter.netlify.app)
+- 👨‍💻 All of my projects are available at [https://victorpeter.netlify.app/](https://victorpeter.netlify.app/)

 - 💬 Ask me about **html, css, javascript, react, etc...**

-- 📫 How to reach me **https://victorpeter.netlify.app/**
+- 📫 How to reach me **vpeter817@gmail.com**

 - ⚡ Fun fact **I'm a funny person**